-Managing Risk on Projects
+Managing Risk on Projects with Carl Pritchard

-DescriptionTopics: Project Management Business Analysis | Complexity | Problem Solving | Risk Mitigation
+DescriptionTopics: Project Management Business Analysis | Risk Mitigation | Complexity | Problem Solving

 Risk management is often seen as the tedious pursuit of bad things that may happen.
 Nothing could be further from the truth!
 Risk management is an opportunity to look into the crystal ball of project management and identify opportunities to build in best practices.
 It's an opportunity to be a hero before the heroism is required.
 It's an opportunity to develop organizational structures that create consistent risk behaviors and attitudes.

-In this powerful hands-on, two-day experience, participants have the opportunity to work through the entire PMBOK Risk Management process, and develop a sample risk model to clarify which projects are truly "risky" and which projects merit higher levels of management and team member attention.
+In this powerful hands-on, two-day experience, participants have the opportunity to work through the entire PMBOK Risk Management process and develop a sample risk model to clarify which projects are truly "risky" and which projects merit higher levels of management and team member attention.
 Participants will learn the tools and understand how things like Monte Carlo work, and how those analyses are a way to talk "truth to power" by sharing validated information to management.

 What You Will Learn

 Upon completion of this course, participants will be able to:

 - Identify risks using at least three different tools, including the Crawford Slip, Delphi Technique and Nominal Group